Italian Anisette Cookies are delicate Italian cake-like cookies flavored with anise and decorated with a simple glaze and sprinkles.

 - With the mixer running on low, add eggs one at a time, allowing each to mix in before adding another.

-- Add the first two cups of flour one at a time, scraping down after each addition, then adding 1/4 cup at a time, adding just enough that dough can be rolled into a ball (it will still be sticky).
+- Add the first two cups of flour one at a time, scraping down after each addition, the slat and baking powder and then adding 1/4 cup flour at a time, adding just enough that dough can be rolled into a ball (it will still be sticky).

 - Roll dough into balls the size of a grape tomato (I don’t recommend trying to measure the dough with spoons when it is this sticky- just pinch off a bit with your fingers) and place balls on a silpat lined cookie sheet or ungreased baking sheet (if you prefer) and bake about 10 minutes, or until bottoms are lightly colored but tops are still pale.